Help & Advice

-At Simplicity we understand that when a loved one passes away, whether it is expected or not, it can be difficult to know what you need to do.
-To help you at this difficult time our 5 step guide may assist:
+At Simplicity, we understand that when a loved one passes away, it can be difficult to know what you need to do.

 A funeral director can only bring a deceased into our care when a medical practitioner has signed off on the medical cause of death.
 Depending on the circumstances this certification can be completed by:

-- The family doctor or one at a nursing home, aged care centre, or hospital.
+- The family doctor or a doctor at a nursing home, aged care centre or hospital,

 Because different systems exist in different states, this form may be called: